frioux/blog/content/posts/put-mysql-in-timeout.md

 replication, basically constantly.

 We iterate over the returned queries, immediately killing those that took longer than the maximum timeout.
-Any queries that our ORM (DBIx::Class) have a little bit of logging appended as a comment with JSON in it.
+Any queries that our ORM (DBIx::Class) generated have a little bit of logging appended as a comment with JSON in it.
 We can use that to tweak the timeout further; initially by choking down web requests to a shorter timeout, and later we'll likely allow users to set a custom timeout directly in that comment.

 Finally, we kill queries whose client has given up the ghost.
 I did a test a while ago where I started a query and then killed the script doing the query,